Igor Coronado

-Igor Caique Coronado (born 18 August 1992) is a Brazilian professional footballer who plays as an attacking midfielder for Saudi Professional League club Al-Ittihad.
+Igor Caique Coronado (born 18 August 1992) is a Brazilian professional footballer who is an attacking midfielder who plays for Campeonato Brasileiro Série A club Corinthians.

 Club career

 Early years

 Coronado joined the academy of English club Milton Keynes Dons at the age of 15 in 2007.
 On 7 May 2011, at the age of 18, he was named amongst the substitutes for the club's final game of the 2010–11 season against Oldham Athletic.

-Following his release from the club after the end of the 2010–11 season, Coronado joined the reserve team of Swiss club Grasshoppers for a brief period before signing for English seventh-tier club Banbury United.
+Following his release from the club after the end of the season, Coronado joined the reserve team of Swiss club Grasshoppers for a brief period before signing for English seventh-tier club Banbury United.

 Floriana

 In November 2012, Coronado joined Maltese Premier League club Floriana.
 His league debut for Floriana came on 10 November 2012 in a 2–2 away draw with Melita.
 His first league goal for the club came on 10 December 2012 in a 3–1 home win over Balzan.
 His goal, the third of the match for Floriana, came in the 48th minute.
 During his time with the club, Coronado scored a total of 32 goals in 63 league appearances, including three hat-tricks.